vluzrmos/laravel-language-detector/readme.md

     http://fr.site.domain

-The `subdomain` driver will detect `fr` language and set to the application if that is in available languages on `lang-detector` config file.
+The `subdomain` driver will detect language `fr` and set the application to `fr`  if it is one of the  available languages in the `lang-detector` conﬁg ﬁle.

-> Note: subdomain and uri drivers needs you [aliases](#aliasing-language-locales) the language-locales on lang-detector config file.
+> Note: subdomain and uri drivers require [aliases](#aliasing-language-locales) of the the language-locales in the lang-detector conﬁg ﬁle.

 ## Route Prefixes
 The driver `uri` will try to detect the language based on the route prefix: